 The UK Government under the new Green Homes grant will pay two-thirds of energy-efficient home improvements in some cases up to £10,000 per property.

 This Green Homes grant scheme is also intended to put money back into the economy to stimulate the failing economy and support jobs.
 A small contribution when it comes to the cash injection; however, every little bit helps.

 The British Landlords Association are urging members for them to apply for the grant in about a month to get their properties assessed for energy efficiency done now.

-Experts in energy efficiency are doubtful whether the new Green Homes Grant is addressing the core problems.
-Dr Chris Roberts, the assistant lecturer at Birmingham City University’s School of the Built Environment, said: “There’s the question of funding being allocated for insulation as opposed to tackling the use of gas boilers.
-They arguably present a far more pressing environmental concern,”.
+Experts in energy efficiency do not all agree if the new Green Homes Grant is dealing with the core problems.
+Dr Chris Roberts, who is the assistant lecturer at the Birmingham City University’s School of the Built Environment, said: “There’s the question of funding being allocated for insulation as opposed to tackling the use of gas boilers.
+They arguably present a far more pressing environmental concern,“.
 He said.

 An EPC assessment will identify the energy inefficiency of a building and what you can claim to improve the efficiency of the building.
 Existing EPC may prove to be useful to determine where improvement is required to raise the energy efficiency of a home.